QKnot/NUBTK-Cover-Page-Generator/README.md

     - Using the **Mail** button, you can share the link through email.

-    - Using the **NUBTK** button, you can share the link with [haquenubtk@gmail.com](mailto:haquenubtk@gmail.com), located at Northern University of Business Technology Khulna, 4th floor, Mehedhi vai.
+    - Using the **NUBTK** button, you can share the link with [haquenubtk@gmail.com](mailto:haquenubtk@gmail.com), located at Northern University of Business Technology Khulna, 4th floor, Mehedi vai.

 ## Additional Information
 ------------------------

 For more details on how to set up and customize the Cover-Page-Generator project, please refer to the project's documentation and source code.
+This is an open-source project, so you are encouraged to share ideas and code with others to enhance its development.